sajmoni/pixi-ex/docs/api/getTexture.md

 ex.getTexture(fileName)
 ```

 Gets a pre-loaded texture.
+The input is the image name _without_ the file suffix (`.png`).

-Texture names need to be unique across all sprite sheets.
+_Note.
+Texture names need to be unique across all sprite sheets_

 ## Arguments